AngelAlvarado/dockerizing-streamsets-tutorials/readme.md

 [![minecraft-client](images/minecraft-client.png?raw=true)](images/minecraft-client.png)

-Don't forget to Op yourself and use creative mode.
+Don't forget to Op yourself (add yourself to ops.js)and use creative mode(`/gamemode creative).

 **- Run the kafka command and you'll see a map rendering in front of you**